lvl-up/page_magic/README.md

 Well PageMagic might just be the answer!

 Give it a try and let us know what you think!
-It's there will undoubtedly be things that can be improved and issues that we are not aware of so your feedback/pull requests are greatly appreciated!
+There will undoubtedly be things that can be improved and issues that we are not aware of so your feedback/pull requests are greatly appreciated!

 # Installation
 `gem install page_magic --pre`